Food Act 2014

 Businesses that are higher risk, from a food safety point of view, will operate under more stringent food safety requirements and checks than lower-risk food businesses.
 The new food safety measures are:

-- National programmes 1,2 and 3 for lower-risk activities, including breweries, processors of nut and seeds and coffee carts
+- National Programmes (NPs) 1,2 and 3 for lower-risk activities, including breweries, processors of nut and seeds and coffee carts

 Council will continue to be a regulatory authority so will continue to issue registrations for food businesses and will also perform food safety verifications for Template Food Control Plans.
 National Programmes are checked by Verifiers who are professionals from an independent agency.